No findings posted on a large PR

 Split the PR

 The most reliable fix is to break the change into multiple smaller PRs.
-Aim for under 1,500 changed lines each — that's the size sweet spot for review quality, not just for cost.
+As a rule of thumb, we recommend keeping each PR under 1,500 changed lines — smaller diffs tend to get more thorough review coverage, not just lower cost.
 Splits work best along feature or layer boundaries (one PR per module, one PR per migration step).

 Rebase onto latest main